-Established in 2004 and incorporated as a not-for-profit society in 2007, the Alberta Water Council is a multi-stakeholder partnership with 24 Members from governments, industry, and non-government organizations.
-Its primary task is to monitor and steward implementation of the Alberta’s Water for Life strategy and to champion achievement of the strategy’s three goals:
+Established in 2004 and incorporated as a not-for-profit society in 2007, the Alberta Water Council is a collaborative partnership with 23 Members from governments, industry, and non-government organizations.
+Its primary tasks are to advance the outcomes of Water for Life, provide advice that informs policy or actions, and provide a forum to discuss water perspectives.

 The Council’s Executive Committee is comprised of one member from each of the broad categories and has numerous responsibilities.
 Click here to learn more about the executive committee.